saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

     ##   <drtn>               <drtn>                        <dbl>
     ## 1 92 days              3001 days                       363

-Given the above plot, for 50% of the observations it has been greater than 92 days since the last update and for the other 50% of the observations, it has been less than 92 days since the last update.
+It is important to note that the distribution of days is pretty right skewed and unimodal.
+For 50% of the observations it has been greater than 92 days since the last update and for the other 50% of the observations, it has been less than 92 days since the last update.

 #### Bivariate Analysis

-A bivariate analysis between variables will help understand the interaction between indidivual predictor variables and the response.
+A bivariate analysis between variables will help understand the interaction between individual predictor variables and the response.

 ![](final-writeup_files/figure-gfm/category-rating-1.png)<!-- -->